davide-tonetto-884585/eye_CNNs/README.md

 ## Dataset

-This project does not include a dataset due to privacy concerns.
-You can use publicly available datasets such as [CASIA-IrisV4](http://biometrics.idealtest.org/) or create your own dataset using a camera.
+You can use publicly available datasets such as [CASIA-Iris-Degradation](http://biometrics.idealtest.org/#/datasetDetail/26) or create your own dataset using a camera.